Imran N. Hosein: Political views

 Hosein believes the persecution of Uyghurs in China is an invention of the CIA.

 Hosein is a supporter of Venezuelan politician, revolutionary, and military officer Hugo Chávez.

 Opposition

-Ebrahim Desai, who ran the website Askimam, claimed Hosein has deviant positions, such as rejecting certain hadiths that are considered authentic by Sunnis and diverting from the consensus opinion.
+Ebrahim Desai, who ran the website Askimam, claimed Hosein has deviant positions, such as rejecting certain hadith that are considered authentic by Sunnis and diverting from the consensus opinion.
 For example, he issued a fatwa discouraging Muslims from listening to his talks.
-A second fatwa by the same scholar said that due to his views some hadiths of Sahih al-Bukhari are fabricated and Gog and Magog have already been released.
+A second fatwa by the same scholar said that due to his views some hadith of Sahih al-Bukhari are fabricated and Gog and Magog have already been released.
 Two other Islamic websites have published articles espousing similar views.

 Hosein has been banned from speaking at Mucurapo Mosque and Singapore for being "too radical".

 On 23 October 2025, Imran Hosein was denied entry into the Republic of Albania and turned back by the Albanian Police at Rinas International Airport.